xyuancs/xyuancs.github.io/index.md

 I am a Lecturer in the [Faculty of Information Technology](https://www.monash.edu/it) at [Monash University](https://www.monash.edu/it/about-us/our-rankings), and affiliated with the [Monash Cybersecurity Lab](http://www.monash.edu/cybersecurity-lab).
 I earned my PhD degree from [City University of Hong Kong](http://www.cityu.edu.hk/) under the direction of the incomparable [Cong Wang](http://www.cs.cityu.edu.hk/~congwang/) in 2016.

 <br />
 My research mainly focuses on addressing the data privacy and security issues in cloud and networked systems.
 I am interested in designing new software with data security regulation compliance.
 I am also interested in inter-disciplinary research with digital health, Internet of things, building information modelling, and machine learning.
-My research is currently supported by Monash Infrastructure, Monash Faculty of IT, Oceania Cyber Security Centre, Amazon Web Services, Microsoft Azure, and Collinstar Capital.
+My research is currently supported by Monash Infrastructure, Monash Faculty of IT, CSIRO Data61, Oceania Cyber Security Centre, Amazon Web Services, Microsoft Azure, and Collinstar Capital.

 <br />
-I am always looking for outstanding students; please email me your CV and supporting documents.
+I am always looking for outstanding students; please email me your CV and supporting documents (e.g., transcripts, research statement, english test scores).
 More details on PhD applications can be found [here](http://www.monash.edu/graduate-research/future-students/apply), [here](https://www.monash.edu/graduate-research/future-students/support/international-students/china-scholarship-council), and [here](https://xyuancs.github.io/PhD-adv.md).

 ---